Sanochez/Gastrella/docs/design.md

 # Design

 ## User Interface design
-TODO: Specify and develop a user interface mockup using a wireframe.
+Specify and develop a user interface mockup using a wireframe.

 ![Insert your Wireframes Here](images/homepage.png)
 ![Insert your Wireframes Here](images/reviewpage.png)